Spider-Man 2: Casting

 When Tobey Maguire signed on to portray Spider-Man in 2000, he was given a three-film contract.
 After filming Seabiscuit in late 2002, a pre-existing back condition that Maguire suffered from was bothering him.
-Raimi heard that Tobey could be paralyzed if there was an injury in his back.
-Raimi also told Maguire, "I don't think we'll make the picture with you."
+Raimi heard that Maguire could be paralyzed if there was an injury in his back.
 Jake Gyllenhaal was cast to replace Maguire; the two actors so resemble each other that "a source close to Maguire" reportedly said that, had Gyllenhaal taken over the role, "A year from now?
 The public wouldn't know the difference".
-Maguire's girlfriend's father Ronald Meyer—head of Universal Studios—helped the actor regain the role, with a salary of $17 million.
-Gyllenhaal would later say in a 2019 interview saying that he was one of the several actors considered to replace Maguire.
+Maguire's girlfriend's father Ronald Meyer—head of Universal Studios—helped Maguire regain the role, with a salary of $17 million.
+Maguire underwent tests to make sure if his back was fit for filming.
+Gyllenhaal would later say in a 2019 interview that he was one of several actors considered to replace Maguire.
+Raimi stated that prior to filming he was concerned that Maguire and Dunst weren't going to have the same chemistry, as they had since broken up.

-Several actors were considered for the part of Doctor Octopus, including Ed Harris, Chris Cooper, and Christopher Walken; Molina was cast as Octavius in February 2003 and underwent physical training for the role.
+Several actors were considered for the part of Doctor Octopus, including Ed Harris, Chris Cooper, David Duchovny, and Christopher Walken; Molina was cast as Octavius in February 2003 and underwent physical training for the role.
 The reaction to his casting was mixed.
 Raimi had been impressed by his performance in Frida and also felt that his large physical size was true to the comic book character.
 Molina only briefly discussed the role and was not aware that he was a strong contender.
 He was a big fan of Marvel Comics and was excited to get the part.
 Although he was not familiar with Doc Ock, Molina found one element of the comics that he wanted to maintain, the character's cruel, sardonic sense of humor.